Co-wash: The Process

 Using the pads of your fingertips, massage this into your scalp all over, from your hairline to your nape, gently but effectively lifting dirt and debris from your scalp.
 This should take a minimum of 2 minutes.
 Next, squeeze this lather down to the ends of your hair.
 If there's not enough, then quickly dip your hair under the water and apply some more conditioner.
 This will help ensure you get a good dense foam that's easy to spread through your strands and thoroughly cleanse your hair.

 Next, leave the conditioner in your hair to do its work for at least 2-3 minutes.
-Remember, the cleansers in conditioner lack the power of those in shampoo (which can sometimes be a little too cleansing for their own good) and so they need a little extra time and effort to get the job done.
+Remember, the cleansers in conditioner lack the power of those in shampoo and so they need a little extra time and effort to get the job done.

 After letting the conditioner do its magic, now it's time to rinse the hair thoroughly, for a few minutes, to ensure every last drop of dirt and debris-saturated conditioner is removed.

 Now you have clean, co-washed hair, the perfect canvas for the moisturizing and smoothing your hair needs.
 To make sure your hair gets adequate conditioning, follow your cleansing step with a separate application of conditioner.
 You can use the same conditioner you used to co-wash, or, for more intense conditioning, select a richer conditioner or even a treatment.